-Scattering ashes in the UK is legally allowed as long as you get the permission of the landowner.
-If you want to scatter ashes in a river or sea, there is no need to get permission.
-If it is in a lake or river along the coast, please check the Environment Agency for guidance.
+Scattering ashes is legal almost anywehre in the UK as long as you get the permission of a landowner.
+If you want to scatter ashes in a river or sea, however, you should confirm that is alright with the Environment Agency.

 Where can you scatter ashes?